ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 - Season is just a std::pair, but a function to test if month is in range (or a range class) would make shorter code without the access to first and second members and two queries for month.

+### Fix

+- Compilation with and without the test module (now the test Makefile needs to be used always)

 ## 2018-06-04 - Mortality Addition